Ewa Ziarek: Education and career

 Ziarek received her Bachelor of Arts degree in 1985 at the University of Warsaw.
 She then received a Master of Arts degree from SUNY Buffalo in 1988 and received a Doctor of Philosophy degree from the same institution in 1989.
-After earning her PhD, Ziarek accepted a position as Assistant Professor of English at the University of Notre Dame in 1989.
-She held that position until 1995, after which she became Associate Professor of English and Gender Studies.
-Additionally, from 1994-1999, she was the Director of Graduate Studies for Notre Dame’s Department of English.
+After earning her PhD, Ziarek accepted a position as assistant professor of English at the University of Notre Dame in 1989.
+She held that position until 1995, after which she became associate professor of English and Gender Studies.
+Additionally, from 1994 to 1999, she was the Director of Graduate Studies for Notre Dame's Department of English.
 In 2002, she was promoted to full Professor of English and Gender Studies.

 Ziarek left Notre Dame in 2003 after accepting a 2004 appointment at SUNY Buffalo as the Julian Park Professor of Comparative Literature and Global Gender Studies and Sexuality, where she remains as of 2024.
 In 2005, she founded the University of Buffalo Humanities Institute and served as its director until 2008.
-Also, Ziarek served as the Associate Dean for Arts and Humanities from 2021-2024.
+Also, Ziarek served as the Associate Dean for Arts and Humanities from 2021 to 2024.

 In addition to these permanent appointments, Ziarek has held several visiting academic positions.
 In 2005, she was a visiting scholar at the University of Tasmania.
 Then, in 2007, she was a visiting scholar at Macquarie University in Australia (a position supported by the Australian National Grant for International Scholars).
 Further, starting in 2007 and continuing into the present, she has been the Primary Visiting Faculty Member at the Institute for Doctoral Studies in the Visual Arts at the University of Maine.
-Finally, from 2016-2020, she was the Senior Research Fellow and Adjunct Professor in Continental Philosophy at the College of Fellows, Western Sydney University.
+Finally, from 2016 to 2020, she was the Senior Research Fellow and adjunct professor in Continental Philosophy at the College of Fellows, Western Sydney University.